Gain 20 Pounds After Thyroid Removal?

-Whatever flavor of weight gain that you are struggling with once your thyroid has been removed will most likely stem down to these 4 reasons.
+Whatever flavor of weight gain you are struggling with, once your thyroid has been removed will most likely stem down to these 4 reasons.

 You should be aware of these reasons because the chances are high that your doctor will most likely ignore them.